 CCR gives consumers the chance to redeem themselves in the eyes of credit providers as this 'good credit behaviour' can now be recorded along with the not-so-good.

 This is good news for consumers as it can result in a faster recovery from difficult periods which may have reflected negatively on your credit report.
 For example by turning over a new leaf and beginning to consistently make your payments on time, you can work towards countering an old default.

 By keeping on top of your monthly repayments, those new to consumer credit can also begin to build a strong credit report quickly without necessarily having many different loans or credit cards.

-The best way of starting out is to get a free copy of your Equifax credit report.
+The best way of starting out is to get a copy of your Equifax credit report.
 Check the information listed on your Equifax credit report is correct.
-You can also keep updated with an annual subscription to My Credit Alert which will send you email updates each time certain changes are made to your Equifax credit report.
+You can also keep updated with credit alert services with a subscription package which will send you email updates each time certain changes are made to your Equifax credit report.